madhavkosi/designPatterningolang/designpattern/structuralDesignpattern.md

+## Structural Pattern
+Structural patterns are concerned with how classes and objects are composed to form larger structures.

 ### Facade Pattern

 The Facade Pattern is a structural design pattern that provides a simplified interface to a complex subsystem.
 It defines a higher-level interface that makes the subsystem easier to use by hiding the complexities behind it.
 This pattern is particularly useful when working with complex libraries, APIs, or frameworks.